Eschatologue/CM_wiki/docs/class/ranger/index.md

 ## Level 14: Nature’S Veil

 You invoke spirits of nature to magically hide yourself from view.
 As a Bonus Action, you can give yourself the Invisible condition until the end of your next turn.

 You can use this feature a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses when you finish a Long Rest.

-## Level 17: Conjure Volley
+## Level 17: Precise Hunter

-Propelled by primal spirits, your weapon can strike a group of targets far away; you always have the Conjure Volley spell prepared.
+Propelled by primal spirits, you always have Advantage against creature affected by Hunter's Mark spell

 ## Level 18: Feral Senses